OctopusDeploy/docs/docs/deployment-patterns/multi-tenant-deployments/index.md

 8. Easily scale to large numbers of tenants using tags to manage tenants as groups instead of individuals.
 9. Easily implement simple multi-tenant deployment scenarios, and scale to support complex scenarios as your needs require.

-## Why Should I Care About Multi-tenant Deployments in Octopus Deploy? {#Multi-tenantdeployments-WhyshouldIcareaboutmulti-tenantdeploymentsinOctopusDeploy?}
+## Why should i care about multi-tenant deployments in Octopus Deploy? {#Multi-tenantdeployments-WhyshouldIcareaboutmulti-tenantdeploymentsinOctopusDeploy?}

 > **Have you ever wanted to have multiple instances of your project deployed to each environment?
 You should consider multi-tenant deployments in Octopus Deploy.**